-Here are the available Data Tracking plans:
+Here are the available Analytics plans:

 Is it possible to hide the fact that you’re using Intuiface?
 Remember, your Intuiface designs are always 100% yours.
 This means the only thing to white label is Composer and Player themselves.
 Well Composer can’t be white labeled.
 Sorry, not possible.
 Player itself cannot be white labeled either but you can hide it when launching an experience.
 Check out the white label option for Player for Windows and the post-to-store option for the iPad and Android devices.